 Plants to Avoid

-Corn and Kohlrabi tend to stunt tomatillo plant growth.
+Corn and Kohlrabi tend to stunt tomatillo growth.
 They can also attract harmful pests.
 Eggplants and potatoes should also be avoided for this reason.

 Small or Deformed Fruit

 Small fruit is often a sign of poor pollination.
 Empty husks are another sign that pollination has failed.